 Areas of counselling I deal with

-All sessions are charged at £45 1:1 or £60 for couples, however fee's are subject to review and can be discussed dependant on the clients circumstances.
+Appointments are £60 for couples.
+Fee’s are subject to review and can be discussed dependant on the clients circumstances.

 Student and low income discounts may be available on request.